 Phone: +1 242-322-1181

 When at the consulate, try to present as many of the following documents as possible.
-Even if you struggle to provide the consulate with all the documents, they will do their best to assist you with providing an emergency passport:
+Even if you struggle to provide the consulate with all the documents, they will do their best to assist you with providing an emergency expedited passport:

 It is important to note that the emergency passport provided under these circumstances has a limited validity.
 Unlike an emergency passport which is processed by a paid for expedited service due to unforeseen circumstances, this limited-validity emergency passport will need to be replaced with a permanent passport on your return.

-Most tourists are not required to get special vaccinations before entering The Bahamas.
+Most visitors are not required to get special vaccinations before entering The Bahamas.
 The Bahamas only requires proof of Yellow Fever vaccination if you are arriving from a country where Yellow Fever is endemic or there is an outbreak.
 Travelers over the age of one must provide a Yellow Fever vaccination certificate, if arriving from countries with risk of Yellow Fever transmission such as...